Christmas tree

-A Christmas tree is a decorated tree, usually an evergreen conifer, such as a spruce, pine or fir, associated with the celebration of Christmas.
-It may also consist of an artificial tree of similar appearance.
+A Christmas tree is a decorated tree, usually an evergreen conifer such as a spruce, pine or fir, associated with the celebration of Christmas.
+It may also be an artificial tree of similar appearance.

 The custom was developed in Central Europe, particularly Germany and Livonia (now Estonia and Latvia), where Protestant Christians brought decorated trees into their homes.
 The tree was traditionally decorated with "roses made of colored paper, tinsel, apples, wafers, and confectionery".
 Moravian Christians began to illuminate Christmas trees with candles, which were often replaced by Christmas lights after the advent of electrification.
-Today, there is a wide variety of traditional and modern ornaments, such as garlands, baubles, tinsel, and candy canes.
-An angel or star might be placed at the top of the tree to represent the Angel Gabriel or the Star of Bethlehem, respectively, from the Nativity.
+Today, there is a wide variety of Christmas ornaments, such as garlands, baubles, tinsel, and candy canes.
+An angel or star might be placed at the top of the tree to represent the angel Gabriel or the Star of Bethlehem, respectively, from the Nativity.
 Edible items such as gingerbread, chocolate, and other sweets are also popular and are tied to or hung from the tree's branches with ribbons.
-The Christmas tree has been historically regarded as a custom of the Lutheran Churches and only in 1982 did the Catholic Church erect the Vatican Christmas Tree.
+The Christmas tree originated as a custom of the Lutheran Churches and only in 1982 did the Catholic Church erect the first Vatican Christmas Tree.

-In the Western Christian tradition, Christmas trees are variously erected on days such as the first day of Advent, or even as late as Christmas Eve, depending on the country; customs of the same faith hold that it is unlucky to remove Christmas decorations, such as the Christmas tree, before Twelfth Night and, if they are not taken down on that day, it is appropriate to do so on Candlemas, the latter of which ends the Christmas-Epiphany season in some denominations.
+In the Western Christian tradition, Christmas trees are erected on days such as the first day of Advent, or even as late as Christmas Eve, depending on the country; customs of the same faith hold that it is unlucky to remove Christmas decorations, such as the Christmas tree, before Twelfth Night and, if they are not taken down on that day, it is appropriate to do so on Candlemas, the latter of which ends the Christmas-Epiphany season in some denominations.

 The Christmas tree is sometimes compared with the "Yule-tree", especially in discussions of its folkloric origins.
-Mount Ingino Christmas Tree in Gubbio, Italy, is the tallest Christmas tree in the world.
+Mount Ingino Christmas Tree, a light display on the side of Mount Ingino in Gubbio, Italy, is sometimes called the tallest Christmas tree in the world.

 History

 Origin of the modern Christmas tree

 Martin Luther is depicted with his family and friends in front of a Christmas tree on Christmas Eve.

-Modern Christmas trees originated in Central Europe and the Baltic states, particularly Estonia, Germany and Livonia (now Latvia) during the Renaissance in early modern Europe.
+Modern Christmas trees originated in Central Europe and the Baltic states, particularly Germany and Livonia (now Estonia and Latvia) during the Renaissance in early modern Europe.
 Its 16th-century origins are sometimes associated with Protestant Christian reformer Martin Luther, who is said to have first added lighted candles to an evergreen tree.
 The Christmas tree was first recorded to be used by German Lutherans in the 16th century, with records indicating that a Christmas tree was placed in the Cathedral of Strasbourg in 1539 under the leadership of the Protestant Reformer Martin Bucer.
-The Moravian Christians put lighted candles on those trees."
+The Moravian Christians put lighted candles on those trees.
 The earliest known firmly dated representation of a Christmas tree is on the keystone sculpture of a private home in Turckheim, Alsace (then part of the Holy Roman Empire of the German Nation, today part of France), with the date 1576.
+In later periods these candles were often replaced by electric Christmas lights following the spread of electrification.